stylehouse/zap/README.md

 restart job 2x daily: memleak mode

 ## dependencies
-we could need A finished before B starts. perhaps the cmd_source sets or gets markers.
+Could need A finished before B starts. perhaps the cmd_source sets or gets markers. do **%early** before others?

-do **%early** before others? could have a fixup notice when it says Ready, etc.
+Achieve **job.ready**=True when exit(0) or eg **lsyncd** could have a fixup notice when it says Ready, since it runs forever.

+Workaround: `sleep 1` before the **%later** jobs.
+Potential very elsewhere to run the dev server while still copying its files into place for the first time.

 ## improve view_systems
 make the system/job/cmd hierarchy clearer, toggle them on|off...